Forest with trees

 • Written lifting plans must be drawn up in advance for special lifting operations.

-• Vehicle cranes must have written commissioning inspections.
+• Mobile cranes must have written commissioning inspections.

 • Stora Enso cranes may not be used without permission from production staff.
 Any person using Stora Enso cranes must have completed proven training in the use of cranes and must be familiarised by Stora Enso with the use of the crane in question.
 The partner must carry out a written risk assessment prior to the lifting work.